cppavel-sweng/LCA-1/ReadMe.md

-# Implementation of basic LCA in 2 programming languages, part of SWENG module (2021)
+# Implementation of basic LCA in python.
+See the other repo in the submission for TypeScript version

-Languages used:

-* Python - Previous experience
-* TypeScript - No previous experience